Image-X-Institute/mri_distortion_toolkit/docsrc/reporting.md

 This phantom was actually designed to get a good measurement of data on the surface of a sphere for the purpose of fitting spherical harmonics; therefore, let's move on and use the data we have more appropriately!!

-> :warning: I have occasionally seen firefox fail to display these reports.
+> **warning** I have occasionally seen firefox fail to display these reports.
 I haven't figured out what, but if there is an error "The address wasn’t understood" try a different browser.

 ## Case 2: harmonic reconstruction